-Home Help for families Information & Advice Education Education in Northern Ireland, Scotland and Wales The statutory assessment (Wales)
+Home Help for families Information & Advice Education & learning Education in Northern Ireland, Scotland and Wales The statutory assessment (Wales)

 3 mins read

 Under the Welsh education system a statutory assessment is the first step to getting a statement of special educational needs.

 The statutory assessment is a full investigation of a child’s educational needs carried out by the local authority where your child lives.
 A statutory assessment is a legal process.
 It isn’t to be confused with other assessments which the school or other professionals may arrange for your child.

 Children should have a statutory assessment if they have special educational needs and the school may not be able to provide all the extra help they need at School Action Plus.

 For example your child may need support from one adult for most of the school day, or a large amount of help from specialist services, such as speech therapy.

 The local authority gathers information about your child’s needs.
 They must ask for information from:

 The local authority can also ask other for further assessments for example from a speech and language therapist.
 You can ask the local authority to contact others for information about your child, and send in any additional reports or information you have.

 The school or the parent can write to the local authority to ask for a statutory assessment.
 The local authority has six weeks to consider the request and decide if they will assess your child.